Long-Term Government Bond Yields

 Interpretation

-The Minimum Spanning Tree (MST) simplifies the correlation matrix by showing only the strongest connections between bond yields.
+The Minimum Spanning Tree (MST) uses the same correlation matrix as the heatmap, converts correlations into distances, and keeps the minimum set of links needed to connect the included series.
+It simplifies the correlation matrix by showing only the strongest connections between bond yields.
 If two bond yields are linked, they have a strong positive correlation and tend to move in tandem.
 This helps identify clusters of related assets and is useful for portfolio diversification.

 The tree is constructed by converting the correlations into distances and then finding the set of connections that links all bond yields with the minimum total distance.
 As noted by Marti, Gautier, et al. (2017), the optimal Markowitz portfolio is often found at the tree's outskirts, and the tree tends to shrink during a financial crisis.